Trekking peaks of Nepal

 The routes mentioned below cover the least difficult way up some of the main trekking peaks in the region.
 For proficient technical alpinists none of the routes are particularly challenging under good conditions.
 For safety-conscious amateurs, they have potential to provide satisfaction and experience without excessive danger.

-Ask the trekking company if all staff are insured for their appropriate roles.
+Ask the trekking company if all staff including porters are insured for their appropriate roles.
 Some cut corners.

 Acclimatization and itinerary planning